Levinders/Elevating-Dashboard-Navigation-with-Pop-Out-Menus-in-Looker-Studio/README.md

 ## About
 * Raphael Levinder - Data Visualization Specialist & Analyst
-* A good dashboard isn’t just about visuals — it’s also about experience.
+* A good dashboard isn’t just about visuals — it’s also about experience (UX).
 * [Linkedin](https://linkedin.com/in/raphaellevinder)